cjohnson/umichvpn/README.md

 # umichvpn

-A simple CLI for connecting to the University of Michigan VPN.
+A CLI for connecting to the University of Michigan VPN.

 UMich ITS Documentation: [University of Michigan ITS's documentation](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started)